PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 14:43:39
+Last updated: 2024-04-08 14:44:12
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: The truth can free you, if you let it. - Hannah Baker